CONTEMPORARY POETRY SERIES

 ● Submissions that do not follow these guidelines will not be considered for publication.

 All manuscripts will be recycled after a book has been selected for publication.
-This year’s Series selection will be announced during the month of June in our e-newsletter, over social media, and in print publications.
+Each year’s Series selection will be announced during the month of June in our e-newsletter, over social media, and in print publications.

 Am I eligible for the Series if I have previously published a book?